-The Agency participates in the program and makes payments to the risk management program based on actuarial estimates of the amounts needed to pay prior- and current-year claims and to establish a reserve for catastrophic losses.
+The Agency participates in the program and makes payments to the risk management program based on actuarial estimates of the amounts needed to pay prior- and current year claims and to establish a reserve for catastrophic losses.
 Amounts withheld from employees and the Agency's general funds are available to pay claims, claim reserves, and administrative costs of the program.
-The claims liability of \$1,272,653 reported in accounts payable at June 30, 2022 is based on the requirements of GASB 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statement and the amount of loss can be reasonably estimated.
+The claims liability of \$853,433 reported in accounts payable at June 30, 2023 is a liability for claims reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statement and the amount of loss can be reasonably estimated.